 Should I take a Field Sobriety Test?

-It is not required to take a field sobriety test if you get pulled over for a DUI, but keep in mind that evidence will be used against you if your case goes to trial.
+A field sobriety test is NOT REQUIRED if you get pulled over for a DUI, but keep in mind that evidence will be used against you if your case goes to trial.

 Should I take the Breath or Blood Test?